jrucho/YTbeatmakercues/README.md

   Toggle EQ (`E`), Compressor (`C`), Reverb (`Q`), and Cassette (`W`) in real time.

 - 👁️ **Minimal & Advanced UI**
 Choose between a clean minimal bar or a full panel with all controls.
-  On Samplette.io and SoundCloud the minimal bar appears fixed at the bottom of the page and can scroll horizontally if needed.
+On Samplette.io the bar only appears inside the embedded player.
+On SoundCloud the bar is fixed at the bottom and scrolls horizontally if needed.

 - 🥁 **Sample Kits**
   Manage built-in and imported samples (kick, hihat, snare), randomize or load packs on demand.